fl101/awardfares-blog/_posts/2023-09-28-ethiopian-ghost-availability.md

 tags: [Ethiopian Airlines]
 author: Germán
 image: /assets/img/ethiopian-ghost-availability/cover.webp
-hidden: true
-sitemap: false
 ---

-As a Star Alliance member and partner airline, it is possibe to book flights on Ethiopina Airlines using SAS EuroBonus points.
+As a Star Alliance member and partner airline, it is possibe to book flights on [Ethiopian Airlines](https://www.ethiopianairlines.com/) using SAS EuroBonus points.

 However, occasionally, SAS will show what we call *ghost availability*, which means that those seats aren't actually available for booking!